eugenefkim/reddit-engagement-classifier/README.md

 Both models were trained on the identical 117-dimensional set.
 Logistic regression won on test for both tasks (4-class 0.4793 vs 0.4493; binary 0.6723 vs 0.6371), despite XGBoost achieving higher *training* F1.
 The gradient-boosted model overfits the dense, low-energy SVD features because 100 components carrying 7.9% of the matrix energy give a tree ample room to fit sample-specific structure that does not generalize.
 This shows the well-known story of tree-based models overfitting or "memorizing" training data, so for our current pipeline we chose the LogReg as we believed the linear model generalized cleaner.

-### Findings from Per-Class Cehavior and the Precision-Recall Tradeoff
+### Findings from Per-Class Behavior and the Precision-Recall Tradeoff

 The 4-class confusion structure is clear on model behavior: low-engagement and viral are learned well and the middle tiers are not.
 Crowd-pleaser (F1 ~0.19) and debate-starter (F1 ~0.23) are frequently absorbed into the two majority classes.
 This is expected behavior from a linear model on classes that are not linearly separable.